jbukuts/nextjs-carbon-doc-template/content/labs/4-content-sourcing.md

 npm run velite:watch
 ```

-This tool is also extremely useful when developing as due to the content manifests being continually updated as content is changed this means that HMR is supported implicitly.
+This tool is also extremely useful when developing due to the content manifests being continually updated as content is changed which means that HMR is supported implicitly.

 So as you write content locally the site page will update automatically when running the development server.

 ## How page URLs are generated

-During this sourcing phase the actual site URLs are generated as well and appended as part of the manifest.
-They are based off of the original file paths of the MDX content.
+During this sourcing phase, the actual site URLs are generated as well and appended as part of the manifest.
+They are based on the original file paths of the MDX content.

 These URL slugs are generated in the `transform` function in the Velite config.

-Here's are some examples:
+Here are some examples:

 | Original file path                    | Result page path        |
 | ------------------------------------- | ----------------------- |